WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 **Talking points**:
 * `<Home />` or `<Home></Home>` depends on which syntax you went for.
 * The `exact` attribute means the component associated with the route will only be shown if users are exactly at that URL path.
 If you forget to include the `exact` keyword, users will actually see two components when they navigate to `/contact` because `/` is a partial match for `/contact`.
-* If you don't wrap the routes with a `<div>`, the page will appear blank and you'll have to open your JavaScript console to see that there's an error being logged to the console.
+* If you don't wrap the routes with a `<div>`, the page will appear blank and you'll have to open your JavaScript console to check for any errors.
 * Pro tip: It's a good habit to check the console for errors whenever your app is not behaving as expected.

 </aside>